ckchng/ROSIA/README.md

 4) num_scenes - number of scenes to be generated.
 5) hip_catalog_filename - the directory of the original hipparcos catalog file.

 To run ROSIA:
 ./demo.sh

 Hyperparamters:
 1) dist_th - angular distance threshold (radians) to facilitate angular uncertainty of the star vectors.
 2) mag_th - magnitude threshold (magnitude) to facilitate magnitude uncertainty of the stars.

-Format of the output text files.
+Format of the output text files:
 lines 1 to N-3
 x y z HIP index

 lines N-3 to N
 The (estimated) 3x3 rotation matrix that rotates the testing star vectors into catalog's inertia's coordinates.

 To run the multi-pole Star-ID algorithm [1][2].
 Note that the implementation doesn't utilise the k-vector technique, hence it is much slower than the actual algorithm.
 However, the ID results are not affected.

 ./MPA.sh

 Format of the output text files.
 x y z HIP index

 [1] Schiattarella, Vincenzo, Dario Spiller, and Fabio Curti.
 "A novel star identification technique robust to high presence of false objects: The Multi-Poles Algorithm."
 Advances in Space Research 59.8 (2017): 2133-2147.